wombatlabs/btcpool-docker-compose/README.md

-# updates found to get this partially working:
+# Updates found to get this partially working:

 # btcpool-docker-compose